jonegil/gui-with-gio/teleprompter/index.md

     op.InvalidateOp{At: gtx.Now.Add(time.Second / 50)}.Add(&ops)
   }
 ```
 We have identified a ```FrameEvent```.
 First we define ```ops```, the list of operations, as well as the graphical context we will work within.
-The background then is filled with a soothing papyris-like color.
+The background then is filled with a soothing papyrus-like color.
 Finally we check if ```autoscroll``` is activated.
 If so, we move the starting point for text by a small amount, ```autospeed```, and request a redraw in 0.02 seconds.
 This last part is interesting, effectively setting the framerate of our change.
 The higher the smoother, but also effectively alter the speed.
 As you remember, [there are some nuances](../egg_timer/11_improved_animation.md), between ```w.Invalidate``` and ```op.InvalidateOp{}.Add```.
 Maybe most interesting here is the timing functionality though.
 Feel free to experiment.

 Let's continue the coding.

 **Layout part 2**

 The three parts of the layout are
  - Margins: [layout.Inset](https://pkg.go.dev/gioui.org/layout#Inset)
  - A list of paragraphs: [layout.List](https://pkg.go.dev/gioui.org/layout#List)